varun-naharia/VNImageScanner/README.md

 ### Manual

-To manually install the framework, drag and drop the `IPDFCameraViewController/IPDFCameraViewController.h` and `IPDFCameraViewController/IPDFCameraViewController.m` files into your project.
+To manually install the framework, drag and drop the `VNCameraScanner/VNCameraScanner.swift` files into your project.

 ## Author